rackerlabs/technical-blog/_posts/2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation.md

 overboard on automation.
 When we review your process, we keep the end goal in
 mind: helping you better market, sell, and service your customers.
-With these objectives at the forefront, we help you design processes and adopt the right tools to serve your needs; rather than implementing every available feature just because it's there or ignoring automation completely.
+With these objectives at the forefront, we help you design processes and adopt the right tools to serve your needs, rather than implementing every available feature just because it's there or ignoring automation completely.

 The BPR enables us to identify the right degree of tailoring and configuration for each of our clients.
 We know that not every business needs every Salesforce feature&mdash;and that's okay.
-With a BPR, we can determine the right features for you from the outset and tailor them during implementation to support the way your teams work to help you get the most out of your solution.
+With a BPR, we can determine the right features for you from the outset.
+Then tailor them during implementation to support the way your teams work to help you get the most out of your solution.

 When you lead your technology implementation with a thorough process review,